ScrapCodes/kyok-spark/README.md

 figure: Borrowed from IBM Cloud docs, [link](https://cloud.ibm.com/docs/openshift?topic=openshift-encryption#encrypt_ov)

 This diagram, shows an overview of data encryption in a Redhat openshift cluster, using a user provided root key, managed by a Key management service (KMS) instance.
-Both data at rest and data in use can be encrypted.
+Both data at rest and data in use can be encrypted, with the user provided keys (i.e. KYOK).
 For encrypting data in use, please take a look at [IBM Cloud datashield](https://cloud.ibm.com/docs/openshift?topic=openshift-encryption#datashield)

+### Prerequisites

 In order to proceed with the steps in this code pattern, you should have, KMS instance running such as, [IBM Key protect](https://cloud.ibm.com/docs/key-protect?topic=key-protect-provision#provision) or